joe81tx/diffsnap/README.md

 ```

 ## Scheduling
 `diffsnap` does not run as a continuous background service.
 It relies on an external system scheduler such as a cron job on FreeBSD or a systemd timer on Linux. `diffsnap` only evaluates datasets when it is invoked.
-If the scheduler doesn't invoke `diffsnap` at the expected interval boundary, that evaluation is skipped.
+If the scheduler doesn't run `diffsnap` at the expected interval time, that evaluation is skipped.
 The system scheduler interval must divide evenly into your smallest dataset interval_minutes.

 For example, if `diffsnap` is scheduled every 20 minutes, datasets configured for 15-minute intervals can only be evaluated at minutes 0, 20, and 40, so three of four intended evaluations are skipped.
 For this reason, running `diffsnap` every minute is recommended.